 Figure 2: Testing external library installation

-If iREVEAL were installed successfully you will see no error, or you will see error message under “Monitor Execution” as shown in above picture.
+If iREVEAL were not installed successfully you will see error message under “Monitor Execution” as shown in above picture.
+If it installed successfully , it will print an error message asking to create a flowsheet.

 Installation Problems